malikalessa/ISMIS/README.md

 ###  Description for this repository
 Two different types of datasets are used in this work CICICD17, and CIC-Maldroid20.
 MinMax scaler has been used to normalize the datasets.
-The datasets and models that have been used in work can be downloaded through
+The datasets and models that have been used in work can be downloaded through [Datasets and Models] https://drive.google.com/drive/folders/1D60-5h4Bp4RC_P4qMHkCMYm6tWrc34tR
-* Datasets and Models.